mbartolotta345/mbartolotta345/README.md

-My name is Michelle, I'm a Computer Science and Game Studies major at the University of Delaware with minors in Art and Interactive Media! 👾 I'm very passionate about tech accessibility!
+My name is Michelle, I'm a Computer Science and Game Studies major at the University of Delaware with minors in Art and Interactive Media! 👾

 <h2> Experience</h2>
 <ul>